 All of the new gear introduced will support Asus' current AiMesh (opens in new tab) extender technology, although only the AX1600 model will do this out of the box, while the others will require a later firmware upgrade to enable AiMesh support.

 Asus’ new flagship router is the Republic of Gamer’s Rapture GT-AX11000, which Asus calls the “world’s first tri-band 802.11ax router.”
+You'll find it in our guide to the best gaming router options for 2018.
 Similar to the current flagship router, the GT-AX11000 has three bands, with the 2.4 GHz having throughput of 1148 Mbps, and dual 5 GHz bands having a throughput of 4804 Gbps each (total router throughput of nearly 11,000 Mbps), with one 5 GHz band available to be solely dedicated for gaming network traffic.

 Asus is also upgrading the wired port from the current 1 Gig Ethernet to 2.5 Gbps port for a faster wired connection.
 Finally, it will also feature Game Boost adaptive QoS to be able to prioritize gaming traffic.